euclidone/Project4/README.md

 	return parentResult;
 }
 ```
-## <h2>1B.
-Describe its characteristics, numbers, duration, and dynamics.</h2>
-- The **SplitAllocator.cpp** is used in throughout FreeNOS in various classes like **Kernel.cpp**, **Process.cpp**, and **ProcessShares.cpp**, it is used in tandem with an additional class called **MemoryContext.cpp**.
+- The **SplitAllocator.cpp** is used in throughout FreeNOS in various classes like **Kernel.cpp**, **Process.cpp**, and **ProcessShares.cpp**, it is used in tandem with additional classes called **MemoryContext.cpp** and **MemoryChannel.cpp**.
 - The name of the class **MemoryContext.cpp**, provides the gist of what it does.
 It represents a memory context , which is a container for memory ranges and their associated physical and virtual addresses.
 This call provies the methods for allocating and deallocating memory, in addition to mapping physical memory to virtual memory.
 It does this by passing a **SplitAllocator.cpp** object and a **MemoryMap.cpp** object in its constructor.
 The **MemoryMap.cpp** object provides infromation about the memory layout of the operating system, and the **SplitAllocator.cpp** object does the allocating and deallocating of memory.
+Before any of these processes occur, **Memory.cpp** is called to clear the .bss section of the program's memory to clear any uninitialized variables that may have been modified when the program was executed.
 ```cpp
 MemoryContext::MemoryContext(MemoryMap *map, SplitAllocator *alloc)
 	: m_alloc(alloc)